metasfresh/metasfresh-documentation/_webui_collection/EN/Set_up_packing_material.md

 ---

 ## Overview
-Packing material is used for packaging products ([CU](Handling_Unit_System)) and may differ depending on the nature of the product.
+Packaging materials are used to package products ([CU](Handling_Unit_System)) and may vary in material and form depending on the nature of the product.

-In metasfresh, packing material is treated as a product and added to sales or purchase orders automatically after their completion.
+In metasfresh, packaging materials themselves are managed as products that can be automatically added as additional items to sales or purchase orders when completing them.
+This procedure is primarily used when returnable containers/packaging are involved (similar to the bottle deposit shown on a receipt).

 ## Requirements
 - Before packing material can be used as such in metasfresh, it must first be [added to your products](NewProduct).